Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 ![image](https://github.com/Heshanexe/Serverless-Web-Application-using-7-AWS-services/assets/153348700/78b48017-e51e-44d1-ba76-b2ce09a3112d)

 The architecture for this module is straightforward.
-All of your static web content including HTML, CSS, JavaScript, images, and other files will be managed by AWS Amplify Console.
-Your end users will then access your site using the public website URL exposed by AWS Amplify Console.
+All of the static web content including HTML, CSS, JavaScript, images, and other files will be managed by AWS Amplify Console. end users will then access the site using the public website URL exposed by AWS Amplify Console.
 Therefore don't need to run any web servers or use other services to make the site available.